mbarzegary/mbarzegary.github.io/usefulbooks.md

 * [Programming for Computations - A Gentle Introduction to Numerical Simulations with Python or MATLAB/Octave](https://hplgit.github.io/prog4comp/index.html): Two separate guides to implement numerical algorithms in Python and GNU Octave/MATLAB.

 * [Practical Numerical Methods with Python](https://github.com/numerical-mooc/numerical-mooc): A great Jupyter-based course to explore practical numerical methods with Python.

+* [Wolfgang Bangerth's Video Lectures](https://www.math.colostate.edu//~bangerth/videos.html): A set of useful videos in which an expert numerical scientist talks about different aspects of scientific computing in details but in a simple way.

 * [Introduction to Numerical Methods for Engineers](https://www.youtube.com/user/kvyi/playlists): A large number of introductory videos to learn the basics of numerical methods (linear algebra, curve fitting, numerical integration and differentiation, etc.).